Vanuatu & Fiji

 Sunset on the beach.

-This morning, as we were having breakfast overlooking the beach, we noticed two dugongs swimming in the shallow water — a mother and a baby!
-A dugong is a sea mammal with a tail like a dolphin’s and a face sort of like a dog’s.
-We watched them for a long time, from the beach and from the jetty, as they gently drifted through the transparent water, surfacing occasionally.
-Beautiful animals!
+This morning, as we were having breakfast overlooking the beach, we noticed two dugongs swimming in the shallow water — a mother and a baby.
+A dugong is a sea mammal with a tail like a dolphin’s and a face sort of like a dog’s, and they are absolutely enchanting to watch.
+They drifted through the transparent water just meters from shore, surfacing occasionally with a gentle exhale, completely unbothered by the two humans on the jetty who had abandoned their breakfast to stare.

-At one point, Bea asked Edna about the traditional type of dress that we saw many women in Vanuatu wearing.
-Edna pulled a dress from her house and encouraged Bea to try it on.
-When she saw how well it fit, Edna insisted that Bea should keep it.
-Though we appreciated Edna’s generosity, Bea politely declined, as it simply didn’t seem appropriate to accept the gift.
-Edna then went on to say that next time we come to Vanuatu, we should come and stay with her.
+Then came the moment that stayed with us.
+Bea admired the traditional dress that many women in Vanuatu wear, and Edna pulled one from her house and encouraged Bea to try it on.
+When she saw how well it fit, Edna insisted Bea keep it.
+Though deeply touched, Bea politely declined — it simply didn’t feel right to accept.
+Edna then told us that next time we come to Vanuatu, we should stay with her.
 We didn’t know what to say.
-This was just one more example of a pattern we’ve seen in our travels: some people have so little and yet they find so much to give!
+It’s a pattern we’ve seen again and again in our travels: some people have so little and yet find so much to give.

 Tosong and Edna happily showed us around their village.